Social commerce surges as 1 in 3 young people now shop on social media every week

 Embracing social commerce can go both ways.
 Social media platforms are gradually adding retail functionality, but there’s nothing to prevent retailers from adopting social elements too.

-To that end, ThredUp recently appointed Danielle Vermeer as Head of Social Commerce.
-She joins the second-hand marketplace with a brief to “make resale more engaging and accessible to a wider audience through innovative shopping experiences”.
+To that end, ThredUp appointed Danielle Vermeer as Head of Social Commerce late last year.
+She joined the second-hand marketplace with a brief to “make resale more engaging and accessible to a wider audience through innovative shopping experiences”.

 Likewise, Zara has started streaming hours-long catwalk sequences, with viewers able to make live purchases.
 While its first broadcast in November 2023 was on Douyin, it now streams to its own website and mobile app.